 5. You need to protect data against security threats caused by BYOD and IoT.

 When used in conjunction with complementary controls, DLP helps to prevent the accidental exposure of confidential information across all devices.
 Wherever data lives, in transit on the network, at rest in storage, or in use, DLP can monitor it and significantly reduce the risk of data loss.

 6. You would like to monitor your organization for inappropriate employee conduct and maintain forensic data of security events as evidence.

 Insiders represent a significant risk to data security.
 An employee who emails a work-related document to his personal account in order to work over the weekend may have good intentions.
 However, he or she poses a tremendous threat when there is confidential data involved.
-DLP technology offers 360-degree monitoring that includes email (both corporate accounts and webmail), instant messages, keystrokes typed, documents accessed and software applications used.
+DLP technology offers 360-degree monitoring that includes email (both corporate accounts and webmail), instant messages, keystrokes typed, documents accessed and applications used.
 It also allows you to capture and archive evidence of incidents for forensic analysis.
 With DLP, you can limit and filter Web surfing, and control which applications employees can access.
 It is an invaluable tool in the effort to stop dangerous or time-wasting activities, and helps to detect problems before they can damage your business.